-Although we cannot offer you assistance from any program funded by the United States government, you can be considered for Tulane Need-Based Scholarship.
-For students who meet the "need" and "merit" requirements, we may be able to offer up to \$18,000 in scholarship.
+Although we cannot offer you assistance from any program funded by the United States government, you can be considered for need-based Tulane Scholarship.
+For students who meet the "need" and "merit" requirements, we may be able to offer up to \$23,000 in scholarship.
+Note: This \$23,000 cap includes any and all institutional grants/scholarships offered (example: includes merit scholarship offerings, thus if a merit award exceeds of \$23,000, then no additional scholarship will be offered).
 Any remaining need must be provided by family or other resources.